-There is no greater sense of peace than to sit, or work, in a garden at any time of year, but especially in the sunshine.
+For many of us there is no greater sense of peace than to sit or work in a garden at any time of year, but especially in the sunshine.
 And for Helen, who has mid-stage dementia, and others living with the condition, the sounds, sights and smells of nature take on an even greater resonance.

 The ‘biophilia’ hypothesis, was first described in 1984 by biologist E O Wilson, who posited an innate affinity and need to seek a connection between human beings and the natural world.

-At the same time, and in the same year, the ground-breaking study by US psychologist Roger Ulrich – ‘View Through a Window May Influence Recovery from Surgery‘ claimed that views of nature could help people recover more quickly from medical interventions, with fewer complications and less pain medication.
+At the same time, and in the same year, the ground-breaking study by US psychologist Roger Ulrich – ‘View Through a Window May Influence Recovery from Surgery‘ claimed that views of nature could help people recover more quickly from medical interventions, with fewer complications and lower doses of pain medication.

 Gardens bring people together and empower everyone to feel good about themselves, in a natural and gentle way